mrv777/ArdorPi/README.md

 - Node set as archival and openAPI
 - Starts Ardor up on boot as a service
 - Automatically checks for updates daily and will apply them if found
-- Pretty homepage with links to wallet, test api page, and ardordocs currently
 - Can build the image yourself customizing some settings and getting newest kernel if you wanted
+- Dashboard with links to wallet, d-Chat, test api page, ardordocs, and update pages

 ### Instructions
 Download here: [Prebuild Image](https://ardor.tools/ardor-raspbian-lite.zip)